aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 ##### <a name="BSMD-MOVE"></a>The Move behavior

 The ball starts in the in the Move state, where it moves randomly in the environment.
 This state only generates random position and command the ball to reach them with the use provided function in [reach_goal](#CD-RG).
-It loops in this behavior of a fixed number of times.
+Once it reaches the position it waits for some time, indicated by the appropriate parameter [wait_in_position](#MSG-P) It loops in this behavior of a fixed number of times.
 This number is user defined in the launch file.
 After the maximum number of movements have been performed, it uses the transition "hide" to move into the [Hide](#BSMD-HIDE) state.

 ##### <a name="BSMD-HIDE"></a>The Hide behavior
 In this state, the ball is controlled, again with the use of function in [reach_goal](#CD-RG), to reach a position under the floor.
 This will hide the ball from the robot camera field of view.
-Once the position has been reached, it waits for some time, randomly generated in an interval before using the transition "move" to change state into [Move](#BSMD-MOVE).
+Once the position has been reached, it waits for some time, randomly generated in an interval, indicated by the appropriate parameters : [minimum_time_in_hide and maximum_time_in_hide](#MSG-P), before using the transition "move" to change state into [Move](#BSMD-MOVE).